getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-PoSH-PePacker/README.md

 ### Invoke-PoSH-PePacker.ps1
 --------------------------------------
 'Invoke-PoSH-PePacker' allows to pack and encrypt offensive PE files in order to bypass AV solutions such as Windows Defender.
-It generates an obfuscated and encrypted PowerShell script that contains the PE file.
+It generates an obfuscated and encrypted PowerShell script that embeds the PE file.

 #### FEATURES
   - AES encryption and GZip/Deflate compression (based on 'Xencrypt')